senaygebrat/Text-Editor/README.md

 ### Code Snippets

-Below is a code snippet
+Below is a code snippet add logic to a method that accepts some content and adds it to the database
 ```
-// Add logic to a method that accepts some content and adds it to the database

 export const putDb = async (content) => {
   const jateDB = await openDB('jate', 1);
   const tx = jateDB.transaction('jate', 'readwrite');